-The Hero's Journey: How to Write the Return With the Elixir
+Return With the Elixir: How to Master the Perfect Ending for a Hero's Journey

 The Elixir

-As I wrote about in my article on the Resurrection, your protagonist’s action must resurrect more than just their own flesh and blood.
+As I wrote about in the article on the Resurrection, your protagonist’s action must resurrect more than just their own flesh and blood.
 These choices must do even more than to resurrect the protagonist’s hopes and dreams.

 For your protagonist’s choices to be heroic, they must bring life and hope back into the community at large.
 Otherwise they are merely protagonistic, serving the needs and wants of a single character, not society as a whole.

 This is what separates heroes from everyone else.
 A hero’s deeds have a multiplying effect.
-They expand beyond their own existence into the surrounding world, bringing hope, life, and purpose where it had once been lost.
+They expand beyond their own existence into the surrounding world, bringing hope, life, and purpose into people’s ordinary lives where it had once been lost.

 This phenomenon is what Joseph Cambell referred to as “the Elixir.”
 Normally a type of medicine or potion, an archetypal “Elixir” can be anything that brings healing, whether physical or symbolic, to the hero’s community.